AI powered, automated discovery of polymer membranes for carbon capture

 Encouragingly, it was recently reported that machine learning applied to known polymer repeat units can predict gas separation performance of polymers that were not previously tested for these properties\cite{Barnett2020}.
 However, the reported method did not offer the IMD benefits of generating optimized monomer units and, therefore, cannot generate new polymer candidates.
 Also, it lacked automated outcome validation of physical performance.
 In the following, we report a fully automatized, \textit{in silico} materials discovery workflow that overcomes those limitations.
 For demonstrating the methodological advancements with regards to the discovery of small molecules, we have applied the workflow to the generative design and physical validation of homo-polymers optimized for carbon dioxide filtration under industrial process conditions.

 In Fig.\ref{fig1}, we show the discovery workflow end-to-end, from training dataset preparation, via AI generative design to physical validation by molecular dynamics simulation.
 Small organic molecules, or monomer units, that typically qualify as candidate building blocks for polymer membranes, are often treated as graphs and can be converted to computer readable SMILES format\cite{Weininger1988}.
 For training dataset preparation based on SMILES, we have extended a Quantitative Structure–Property Relationships approach\cite{jozefbook} and made it available through our Polymer Property Prediction (PPP) engine.
 For AI generative modeling, we have created an Inverse Materials Design (IMD) engine\cite{Takeda2020} which extracts molecular features with regression and performs graph-based construction with SMILES input.
 Finally, the discovered monomers are physically validated at meso-scale by means of automated Constant Pressure Difference Molecular Dynamics (CPDMD) simulations\cite{Kong2019}, a non-equilibrium method suited for predicting a polymer membrane's gas filtration performance under realistic process conditions.
+The workflow is aligned with our discovery approach in reference \cite{PyzerKnapp2022}.

 The training dataset preparation sequence is shown in the left box of Fig.\ref{fig1}: polymer name collection from existing data sources, polymer name conversion into the OPSIN SMILES strings\cite{opsinwebsite}, and polymer name mapping to suitable target polymer properties and their respective numerical values.
 As high-quality lab data is often sparse or not available at all, we have used PPP for calculating polymer properties based on topological variables, such as connectivity indices, combined with geometrical variables and other structural descriptors\cite{jozefbook}.
 In Fig.\ref{fig2}, we illustrate the PPP conception and outline as a representative example the prediction of the half-decomposition temperature $T_{d,1/2}$ (see Methods Section).
 In the example of poly(vinyl butyral) shown in Fig.\ref{fig2}b, we obtain $T_{d,1/2}$ = 646 K which is in agreement with the experimental value of 645 K\cite{jozefbook}.
 Similarly, we have used PPP to predict the glass transition temperature $T_{g}$ (in K) and $CO_{2}$-permeability (in Barrer) for all 1169 homo-polymers in our dataset shown in Fig.\ref{fig2}c.
 These are suitable target properties for informing generative design of new monomers to be validated in gas separation membranes at process level.